When thinking about what to pack, please bear these things in mind:

-- A warm sweater (it can get cold - particularly if it's wet)
+- A warm jumper (it can get cold at night)

 What not to bring

-- Please do not bring gazebos - they take up valuable tent space in the campsites (and there are so many more exciting places to have a sit down with your friends).
-Plus, an awful lot of them get left behind.
-We’d also rather you didn’t put tape around your enclosure of tents, please.
+- Please don’t bring gazebos.
+They take up valuable tent space in the campsites.
+We’d also rather you didn’t put tape around your tent enclosures, please.
 It makes it harder for other people to get to their tents.

-- Only food and alcohol for personal consumption can be brought into the site.
+- Only food and alcohol for personal consumption can be brought onsite.

 - Do not bring excess packaging.
 If you purchase something new for the Festival, please remove all the excess packing at home, before you arrive.